Codeinwp/foliogine-free/readme.txt

 = License =
-Unless otherwise specified, all the theme files, scripts and images are licensed under GNU General Public Licemse.
+Unless otherwise specified, all the theme files, scripts and images are licensed under GNU General Public License v2.

 The exceptions to this license are as follows:
 * tinynav.js